The ACEF Board of Directors

 Mr. Bedrosian is Co-Founder and Chief Executive Officer of Drake Star Partners, an investment banking firm based in New York and London focused on the technology, communications, and media industries.
 In his over 20-year career, he has been co-founder and partner of two successful independent investment banks and a private equity firm, and began his Wall Street career with Salomon Brothers and Credit Suisse First Boston.
 An active member of the Council on Foreign Relations and Chatham House, he serves on boards of the Harvard Business School Alumni Board of Directors, the Penn Engineering Dean’s Advisory Board, and the Greenwich Committee on Conservation and Development.
 Mr. Bedrosian has an MBA from Harvard Business School and a BS from the Wharton School of the University of Pennsylvania.
 He resides in Greenwich with his wife, Elena, and son.

-Robert E. Cannuscio, Robert E. Cannuscio, West Chester, PA (Board Member since 2013)
+Robert E. Cannuscio, West Chester, PA (Secretary, Board Member since 2013)

 Robert E. Cannuscio is a partner in the Philadelphia office of the law firm of Drinker Biddle & Reath LLP where he specializes in Intellectual Property Law and Technology Counseling and Licensing.
 Prior to joining Drinker Biddle, he was a shareholder at the intellectual property boutique firm of Seidel, Gonda, Lavorgna & Monaco, P.C.
 He is active in many legal and professional associations and is currently president of the Philadelphia Intellectual Property Law Association.
 He is on the Board of the Armenian Sisters Academy in Radnor, PA and on the Parish Council and Men’s Club of Sts.
 Sahag & Mesrob Armenian Church in Wynnewood, PA, where he is the treasurer of the Permanent Endowment Fund, the Youth Committee and the ACYOA Juniors.
 A graduate of the Pace University School of Law and the Polytechnic Institute of New York, Mr. Cannuscio lives in West Chester, PA with his wife, Karen Aznavourian Cannuscio and their three sons.

-Melanie Dadourian, Melanie Dadourian, New York, NY (Member since 2016)
+Melanie Dadourian, New York, NY (Board member since 2016)

 Melanie Dadourian is a News Specials and Documentaries Producer for the Fox News Channel in New York.
 She has worked for the past 17 years at the 24-hour cable network delving into news topics and historical issues that impact Americans.
 Some of her television productions include “Hurricane Katrina: The Storm of a Lifetime,” “Terror Strikes Boston, Boston Strikes Back,” “The Nativity: Facts, Fictions & Faith,” and “50 Years of Questions: The JFK Assassination.”
 Melanie is a Director for the Dadourian Foundation and United Armenian Charities.
 The Foundation supports various efforts from helping homeless children in Armenia and supplying medical aid, to supporting programs of the Diocese of the Armenian Church of America.
 Aside from volunteering for various community groups, she most recently helped develop a media campaign for the Armenian Genocide Central Committee of America.
 Her focus today is promoting Genocide awareness as a board member of the USC Shoah Foundation’s Next Generation Council.
 Melanie holds a B.S. degree from Boston University.
 She currently lives in Manhattan and is a parishioner at St. Vartan Armenian Cathedral.